-Welcome to American Nationwide Mortgage Company FHA Mortgages Solution Center.
-Our experienced team can help you with a one-year bankruptcy loan to two-years short sale.
-We can even help you to re-score your credit or build a new credit to qualify for a mortgage loan.
+Welcome to Allied First Bank FHA Mortgages Solution Center.
+We can help you to re-score your credit or build new credit to qualify for a mortgage loan.
 We will give you the support you need in order to purchase or refinance a home.
-We can even help you find an FHA construction loan or 203(k) rehab loan.
+We have a loan program to purchase a home with as low as a 500 credit score.
+We can even help you to find a FHA construction loan or 203(k) rehab loan.

-Apply online for the best service and so that we can process the loan request smoothly.
-As a direct FHA lender, we can close tough loans when the most banks and lenders say "NO." See the questions and answers below for more information.
-We would also recommend you to visit our video library additional lending guidelines.
+Apply online for the best service and so that we can process the request efficiently.
+As a direct FHA lender, we can close tough loans when most banks and lenders say "NO." See the questions and answers section below for more information.
+We would also recommend to visit our video library for information on additional lending guidelines.

 What does FHA have for you?